KiwifruitDev/SFM-Asset-Browser/README.md

 For folder assets, this will open the folder itself.

 For file assets, this will open the folder containing the file.

+### Thumbnails

+Thumbnails can be optionally added to assets when right clicking on an asset.

+First, you'll need an image.
+This can be an external image file or an image saved to the clipboard.

+Then, right click on the asset and click `Set thumbnail from file` or `Set thumbnail from clipboard`.

+The thumbnail will be saved to the `game/assetbrowser/thumbnails` folder with the directory structure of the asset.

+To clear a thumbnail, right click on the asset and click `Clear thumbnail`.
+This will delete the thumbnail file.

+There is no way to generate a thumbnail from an asset.

+If you would like to quickly set thumbnails, you may use the Snipping Tool (Win + Shift + S) to take a screenshot of the asset preview and then set the thumbnail from the clipboard.

 ## Installation